-3.61 The dispute between the Parties relates to the interpretation or application of the Chicago Convention and its Annexes.
+3.61 The dispute between the Parties relates to the interpretation or application of the IASTA.
 The Council therefore has jurisdiction.
-In line with the Court's prior jurisprudence, Qatar cannot be deprived of its right to have its claims heard simply because Joint Appellants make unilateral assertions that the "real issue" in dispute between the Parties concerns matters falling outside the scope of the Convention.
+In line with the Court's prior jurisprudence, Qatar cannot be deprived of its right to have its claims heard simply because Joint Appellants make unilateral assertions that the "real issue" in dispute between the Parties concerns matters falling outside the scope of the Agreement.
 The ICAO Council properly dismissed Joint Appellants' Preliminary Objection, and the Court should do the same with respect to the Second Ground of Appeal.